We are Southern Arizona’s Premier HOA Law Firm

 Michael S. Shupe, Esq.

-Mike has been a licensed attorney for the past 7 years and has experience in a wide variety of community association and real estate issues including covenant enforcement, assessment collection, county and municipal zoning requirements, and easement and right-of-way disputes.
+Mike has been a licensed attorney for 10 years and has experience in a wide variety of community association and real estate issues including covenant enforcement, assessment collection, county and municipal zoning requirements, and easement and right-of-way disputes.
 He began working with Carolyn as a legal assistant while still an undergraduate at the University of Arizona.
 While working towards his juris doctorate at the University of Arizona James E. Rogers College of Law, Mike served as a law clerk at the Pima County Attorney's office, Civil Division, in Real Property, Land Use and Tax, and Bankruptcy Units.
 Mike is a member of the Community Associations Institute (CAI) and is currently serving on the Board of Directors of the Southern Arizona Chapter of CAI and is a recent past president.
 While not a native Tucsonan, Mike has lived here for more than 30 years and has deep ties to the community.
-He is a long-time season ticket holder for the University of Arizona football team and loves all things college football!
+He is a long-time season ticket holder for the University of Arizona football team and enjoys family game nights and home improvement projects.